alexfoodw/sg2im/README.md

-# sg2im

-This is the code for the paper
+# Image Generation from Scene Graphs with Commonsense Knowledge

+This code is forked from [this](https://github.com/google/sg2im) original source code, and adapted to include a knowledge graph contextual information augmentation.

+The code is based on the following key paper:
 **<a href="https://arxiv.org/abs/1804.01622">Image Generation from Scene Graphs</a>**
 <br>
 <a href="http://cs.stanford.edu/people/jcjohns/">Justin Johnson</a>,